MaazM1/codepath-IOSPreWork/README.md

 - Apple Maps
     - Extremely accurate time estimations on arrival
     - Traffic calculator to plan better trips
-    - Overall navigation
+    - Overall navigation and adjustment of path when a wrong turn is taken

+- Spotify
+    - Easy and seamless connectability with other devices through bluetooth, sound output is easily transferred to a car without any manual input
+    - Music keeps playing even if you turn off your phone or leave the app

+- Apple Notes
+    - Connectivity with apple pencil, seamless, smooth and paper like writing
+    - Shape recognizer, if you draw a line and hold, it'll turn it into a perfect line, if you draw a square and hold, it'll turn it into a perfect square.

 ## Notes

 Describe any challenges encountered while building the app.
 - Issues finding correct buttons, navigating xCode as a whole.
-- When trying to add my slider feature, I had issues opening up the assistant so that I can link my slider to the code, same as I did with the button.
+- When trying to add my slider feature, I had issues opening up the assistant so that I can link my slider to the code.
 ## License

     Copyright [2023] [Maaz Mansuri]